-At the request of Madame C. C-, Adèle follows the apparition to heaven; a period when ecstasy is at its height, for ten minutes.
-I call her back to earth; she then gives us the following account :- " I followed this lady up, very high up.
-She was dressed in white, her hair in ringlets, a wreath of orange flowers round her head.
+At the request of Madame C. C-, Adèle follows the apparition to heaven-a period when ecstasy is at its height-for ten minutes.
+I call her back to earth.
+She then gives us the following account: "I followed this lady up, very high up.
+She was dressed in white, her hair in ringlets, a wreath of orange-flowers round her head.
 Oh, good heavens, how beautiful she was! why are we so ugly on earth?
-How graceful and pretty Shall I one day be as beautiful as she!
+How graceful and pretty she was!
+Shall I one day be as beautiful as she?
 No matter what idea we form of heaven, we shall always come far short of the reality.
-If you did but behold the beautiful group of dark, fair, fresh-looking women, with white and transparent skins, modest looks, all. crowned with flowers; one with white or red roses, another with jasmine, another with orange flowers, each according to her affection.
-Some play music, others draw, others study; those singing, these promenading.
-Why, goodness me! what is this earth in comparison with heaven? a sink beside a palace.
-Fancy to yourself the Palais-Royal, with its countless streams of gas and a dark cave; it is still less than that.
+If you did but behold the beautiful group of dark, fair, fresh-looking women, with white and transparent skins, modest looks, all crowned with flowers; one with white or red roses, another with jasmine, another with orangeflowers, each according to her affection!
+Some play music. others draw, others study; those singing, these promenading, Why, goodness me! what is this earth in comparison with heaven? a sink beside a palace!
+Fancy to yourself the Palais-Royal with its countless streams of gas, and a dark cave-it is still less than that.
 What light dresses they had! with what simplicity, what grace they wear them!
-When we compare our tanned, dark, wrinkled skins, our irregular features, our sorry looks, all our deformities with these celestial bodies!
-Oh! filthiness, oh! disgust, and we pity those who are dead, those who died at the barricades; why, my God, let the rest be shot!!
+When we compare our tanned, dark, wrinkled skins, our irregular features, our sorry looks, all our deformities, with these celestial bodies - O filthiness, O disgust! and we pity those who are dead-those who died at the barricades: why, my God, let the rest be shot!
 Why should I go to ask pardon for them?
 That they may live! that they may suffer!
-Oh! no, death is preferable to what you term life."
-Adèle is in a state of inconceivable exaltation. the observation to her that all these unfortunate creatures have wives and children who stand in need of them.
-She replies-" What worse (according to us) can happen to them in their turn than death.
-Well! they will be happy; the sooner they die the better for them. poor misled creatures who fought, killed each otheronly consider what was their surprise at meeting each other in heaven, without hatred, without vengeance, really alive, and satisfied of their earthly error!
-There, and there only, is the true reign of fraternity. human weakness, pride, error! why can I not preserve the courage I at this moment possess; I would mount with them the barricades and hearten them on to death!
-For death is happiness !"
+Oh, no! death is preferable to what you term life."
+Adèle is in a state of inconceivable exaltation.
+I make the observation to her that all these unfortunate creatures have wives and children, who stand in need of them.
+She replies: "What worse (according to us) can happen to them, in their turn, than death?
+Well, they will be happy: the sooner they die, the better for them.
+Those poor, misled creatures who fought, killed each other - only consider what was their surprise at meeting each other in heaven, without hatred, without vengeance, really alive, and satisfied of their earthly error!
+There, and there only, is the true reign of fraternity.
+O human weakness, pride, error! why can I not preserve the courage I at this moment possess?
+I would mount with them the barricades, and hearten them on to death!
+For death is happiness!

-I succeeded, with difficulty, in proving to Adèle that she was wandering, and that she ought to return to sentiments, if not more true, at least more in consonance with our existence.
+I succeeded with difficulty in proving to Adèle that she was wandering, and that she ought to return to sentiments, if not more true, at least more in consonance with our existence.

-"Certified the whole as very exact.
+" Certified the whole as very exact.

-(Signed)

-"Paris, this 11th July, 1848."
+"PARIS, this 11th of July, 1848."